getopenmono/monodocs/articles/c-program-guide-cpp.md

 };
 ```

-Now our *Rect* class consists of the 4 properties and a function called `area()`, that returns an `int`.
+Now our *Rect* class consists of the 4 variables and a function called `area()`, that returns an `int`.
 A function that is defined on class like this, is called a *method*.

 We can use the *method* like this: